project-origin/documentation/blockchain-protocols.md

 The Settlement object is the way we document which GGOs have been retired to a specific measurement.

+Below is an example of a formatted JSON body of a block:

     {
         "measurement": "%address to a consumption measurement%"
         "parts" : [